sys-bio/antimony/antimony/win32/README.txt

 To use these Windows executables:
    * QTAntimony is a simple editor that can convert models between Antimony, SBML, and CellML.
 It can read Antimony, SBML, and CellML files, and you can edit any and translate between them.
 Do note that if you convert one format to the other, modify the latter, then translate it back, you will often lose information in the process--any annotation or unit definitions in the SBML file will not survive the round-trip, for example.
 However, it should be enough to get started with the language and start to experiment.

+   * While specific translators still exist, 'sbtranslate' can be used to convert between formats that Antimony understands.
+The precompiled binary can be used to convert files between Antimony, SBML, and CellML.

+     You must use at least one of the following options to set the output format of this translator:

+        -o antimony : Output all models in Antimony format -o sbml     : Output the 'main' model as SBML -o sbml-comp: Output all models in a single SBML file using the (unoffical) 'comp' package.
+        -o allsbml  : Output each model and submodel as a separate SBML model -o cellml   : Output the 'main' model as CellML

+     Each file will be exported to the desired format separately.
+Multiple output formats are possible; a separate '-o [format]' is needed for each output format.
+     This means that if you give sbtranslate two input files and two output formats, it will write four files by default: one for each file in each format.

+     sbtranslate takes as input any number of valid model files in any of the formats it understands.
+If no files are provided, it reads input from stdin and attempts to parse that in one of its known model formats.

+     By default, sbtranslate will output files in the working directory with the same name as the original file, minus that file's extention, plus '.txt' for antimony output, '.xml' for SBML output, and '.cellml' for CellML output (when available).
+If the file was originally in the same format as the desired output, '_rt' (for 'roundtrip') is appended to the filename before the extention.
+If the input was stdin, output will by default be written to stdout.

+     To change this behavior, the following options may be used:
+        -outfile [filename] : All output is written to the given file.
+        -prefix [prefix]    : All outfiles are prepended with the given prefix.
+        -d [directory]      : This directory will be used to search for imported files if the normal import routines do not work.
+This directory is also used to search for any '.antimony' files, which are used to map import directives to actual files.
+        -stdin    : Input is read from stdin, in addition to any files that might be listed.
+        -stdout   : All output is written to standard output.
+No files are created.
+        -dirsort  : If the input filenames include the name of the directory they are in, the corresponding output files are written out to a subdirectory of the working directory with the same name.
+If '-prefix' is used in conjunction with this option, that prefix is prepended to the directory name (and if it includes a slash, may itself be a directory).

    * Example models are available in the Antimony directory.
 Assuming you installed this in the default location, you'll find them in: